Our Investment thesis

 Warren Buffet says - "Be fearful when others are greedy, and greedy when others are fearful."

 Cadia Capital Group is about cash flow, forced appreciation and emerging markets.
-By focusing primarily on affordable multifamily property assets, we are able employ a multi-faceted approach to investing.
+By focusing primarily on affordable multifamily assets, we are able employ a multi-faceted approach to investing.

 Our criteria for investment begins with an asset's ability to create cash flow substantially over and above its cost to own.
 Healthy cash flows, don't only create immediate returns for investors, but also ensures sustainability in any market cycle.
 Unlike more traditional methods (mutual fund, 401k, stocks, bonds and CDs), cash flow provides financial benefits in the present vs. only in the future.